 The fair includes rides, live music, flamenco dancing, and fair foods.

 Nerja hosts this weeklong celebration honoring its patron saints of the Virgin of Anguish and Archangel Saint Michael.
 Festivities take over much of the town but focus mainly on the east and west sides of the town center.
 This family-friendly festival features music, horses, parades, concerts, fair rides, dancing, and children's activities.

 In Jaen, known as the world's olive oil capital, every October the city honors St. Luke, its patron saint.
 For more than a week, fair-goers can experience concerts, bullfights, dancing, local foods, and cultural and sporting events.

+The Bilbao Night Marathon takes place in October each year.
 Choose from a 10K, half-marathon, or full marathon to run with more than 12,000 athletes.
 The run will take you through the streets of Bilbao at night.
-There's also a non-competitive charity 5K, fireworks, music, and performances.
+There's also a non-competitive charity 5K.
+The celebration continues into the night with fireworks, music, and performances.

-Another film festival occurring in Spain in October is the LesGaiCineMad.
-Held in Madrid, this the most significant LGBT film festival in Spanish-speaking countries.
+The International Gay and Lesbian Film Festival comes to Spain in October.
+The LesGaiCineMad is the most significant LGBT film festival in all of the Spanish-speaking countries.
 It has a collection of more than 3,000 international films.
 The festival shows feature-length films, shorts, video art, and documentaries.

 The festival is known internationally for its work in the discovery, subtitling and release of Spanish-American productions making LesGaiCineMad a window for GLBT Spanish film distribution.